Eshe0922/PILOT/README.md

 In this paper, we focus on the Positive and Unlabeled (PU) learning problem for vulnerability detection and propose a novel model named PILOT, i.e., PositIve and unlabeled Learning mOdel for vulnerability deTection.
 PILOT only learns from positive and unlabeled data for vulnerability detection.
 It mainly contains two modules: (1) A distance-aware label selection module, aiming at generating pseudo-labels for selected unlabeled data, which involves the inter-class distance prototype and progressive fine-tuning; (2) A mixed-supervision representation learning module to further alleviate the influence of noise and enhance the discrimination of representations.
 Extensive experiments in vulnerability detection are conducted to evaluate the effectiveness of PILOT based on real-world vulnerability datasets.
 The experimental results show that PILOT outperforms the popular weakly supervised methods by 2.78%-18.93% in the PU learning setting.
 Compared with the state-of-the-art methods, PILOT also improves the performance of 1.34%-12.46% in F1 score metrics in the supervised setting.
 In addition, PILOT can identify 23 mislabeled from the FFMPeg+Qemu dataset in the PU learning setting based on manual checking.

 ## Dataset
-To investigate the effectiveness of PUVD, we adopt three vulnerability datasets from these paper:
+To investigate the effectiveness of PILOT, we adopt three vulnerability datasets from these paper:

 * Fan et al. [1]: https://drive.google.com/file/d/1-0VhnHBp9IGh90s2wCNjeCMuy70HPl8X/view?usp=sharing